What does Spiritual Mastery mean to you?

 Clarity strengthens the power of intuition.
 As you experience success by following your intuition, the feeling of self-mastery begins to accumulate.

 The second power is The Power to Pack Up.
-It is the ability to stop all wasteful thinking about past, present, and future events, in a second, and to remain positive, lighthearted and free of burdens and worries.
+It is the ability to stop all wasteful thinking about past, present, and future events, in a second, and to remain positive, lighthearted, and free of burdens and worries.
 This power is connected with the Power to Withdraw.

 When withdrawing from the external world of the senses becomes natural and easy and you’ve made friends with your inner world, you will begin to notice that you are met by 3 obstacles: a chattering mind, an analytical intellect with an endless list of questions, and a memory full of images of past impressions and experiences.
-These 3 obstacles are your greatest challenges, but can be turned into your most valuable advisors.
+These 3 obstacles are your greatest challenges, but can be turned into your most valuable allies or advisors.

 When your inquiring intellect asks why it should be quiet, help it to realize that the understanding it desires only comes through listening and observing, not through relentless questioning and searching.
 Invite it to relax, detach, and be a loving observer.